 Born in Valparaiso, Indiana, Mr. O'Hara attended nearby Wheaton College, where he graduated magna cum laude in 2004 with a double major in Business and Bible.
 He is licensed to practice in Texas, Louisiana and California.

 Before the age of thirty, Mr. O’Hara has already taken cases to verdict as lead trial counsel in legal actions where millions of dollars were in dispute.
 He has represented injured victims as well as businesses in state courts, federal court, and international arbitration.
-His focus on specialized areas of the law and his outstanding communication abilities have earned him a reputation as a “go to” expert on many levels of the justice system.
-In 2012, Mr. O'Hara was named a "Rising Star" in the legal community, by Texas Monthly Magazine.
+His focus on specialized areas of the law and his outstanding communication abilities have earned him a reputation as a “go-to” expert on many levels of the justice system.
+In both 2012 and 2013, Mr. O'Hara was named a "Rising Star" in the legal community by Texas Monthly magazine.

 Mr. O'Hara and his wife Audrey, who is also an attorney, have four children.
 In his free time, he enjoys exercising, sports and spending time with his children and four dogs.